valentingol/yaecs/DOCUMENTATION.md

 without having to update every single config in your config directory, without having to edit your colleagues' config files, and without having to systematically handle non-existing parameters in your code.
-All you need to do is ensure that your new code with the default parameters has the same behavior as the old code.
+All you need to do is ensure that your new code with the default parameters has the same behaviour as the old code.

 It also makes it very easy to check what an earlier experiment would have